 You love your dog and want him to be happy and healthy.
 If you're the worrying type, you may find yourself wondering how you will know if something is wrong.
 This might make you feel like you need to call the vet if your dog acted just a little "off."
 There's nothing wrong with calling the vet for help.
 In fact, it's encouraged.
-However, you might sleep a little better at night if you know what to look for and when you really need to call your vet.
+You might sleep a little better at night, though, if you know what to look for and when you really need to call your vet.

 How to Tell If your Dog is Sick

 Sometimes, it is difficult to tell if a dog is sick or injured.
 Our dogs cannot communicate with us in words, so we must rely on their actions and attitudes to guide us.
 You know your own dog better than anyone else, so you may be the first to notice that something is wrong.
 Family and friends who do not see your dog every day may notice subtle changes that need to be addressed.

 It's important to understand that dogs do not generally exhibit signs of illness when they first become sick.
 It is believed that they instinctively hide their illness as a form of self-protection (appearing weak would have made them vulnerable in the wild).